We’ve received your submission and will be in touch soon.

 The test unit is calibrated per the manufacturer’s specification (F88 9.1).
 The specimens are cut to size following the guidelines in section 9.2, making allowances where it is permitted due to smaller grip separation (F88 9.2).
 Ensuring that only Technique A: Unsupported is used to minimize variance, each leg of the specimen is fixed into the grips with the sealed area being placed an equal distance between the grips (F88 9.3).
 Center the specimen in the grips, aligned so the seal line is perpendicular to the direction of pull, making sure no stress is put on the specimen prior to the test (F88 9.4).
 Please note on the test report the orientation of the fin seal as a significant difference has been measured based upon orientation (F88 9.5) If the specimen peels apart in the seal area, either by adhesive failure, cohesive failure, or delamination, the average peel force is measured by the testing machine as a part of the test cycle (F88 9.8, 9.8.1).
 If the specimen does not peel significantly in the seal area and failure is largely by breaking, tearing, or elongation of the substrate material, average force to failure may have little significance in describing seal performance (F88 9.8.2).

 Our calibration may not meet all calibration requirements for critical packaging machines, be sure to evaluate our calibration process by contacting our engineering group at 800-550-3854.
-Your machines calibration status is a matter of record when leaving our laboratory, the data-logging session represents the “as left” condition of your sealer at the time of calibration.
-It is possible that a mechanical/physical change i.e. shipping damage could change your calibration we therefore recommend evaluating your machines thermal performance when your sealer returns in order to thwart possible seal failures.
-Please contact our engineering group for guidance on appropriate protocol and testing equipment to perform a calibration check 800-550-3854.
-Calibration can be changed if certain parts are changed on the sealer, it is recommended that you always check the thermal performance after service or repair of your sealer.
-Some of the sealers we calibrate have a wide +/- thermal performance range therefore when developing your packaging validation you should allow for the range in order to understand sealers possible range of performance after calibration.
-Because many factors can effect the adherence to the calibration range we always recommend checking calibration throughout the year.
+Your machine’s calibration status is a matter of record when leaving our laboratory, the data-logging session represents the “as left” condition of your sealer at the time of calibration.
+It is possible that a mechanical/physical change, i.e. shipping damage, could change your calibration, we therefore recommend evaluating your machines thermal performance when your sealer returns in order to thwart possible seal failures.
+Please contact our engineering group for guidance on appropriate protocols and testing equipment to perform a calibration check at 800-550-3854.
+Calibration can be altered if certain parts are changed on the sealer, it is recommended that you always check the thermal performance after service or repair of your sealer.
+Some of the sealers we calibrate have a wide +/- thermal performance range, therefore when developing your packaging validation you should allow for that range in order to understand the sealers possible range of performance after calibration.
+Because many factors can affect the adherence to the calibration range we always recommend checking calibration throughout the year.

 Temperature sampled at a single location on the platen at a single set point.
 A redundant data logging session is performed with a different meter and test lead to verify test accuracy.
-This includes certificate, machine affixed sticker with record number and technicians name and calibration due date.
-The line item data as well as waveform data is also included with this calibration package.
+This includes certificate, machine affixed sticker with record number, technicians name, and calibration due date.
+The line item data, as well as waveform data, is also included with this calibration package.
 It is the customer’s responsibility to understand the appropriate calibration needed.
 We do not asses the value of the “type” of calibration selected to the regulatory process that our customers are bound.

-Temperature sampled at a single location on the platen at multiple set point (up to 3 temperatures) i.e. 220-275-350.
+Temperature sampled at a single location on the platen at multiple set points (up to 3 temperatures), i.e. 220-275-350.
 A redundant data logging session is performed with a different meter and test lead to verify test accuracy.
-This includes certificate, machine affixed sticker with record number and technicians name and calibration due date.
-The line item data as well as waveform data is also included with this calibration package.
+This includes certificate, machine affixed sticker with record number, and technicians name, and calibration due date.
+The line item data, as well as waveform data, is also included with this calibration package.
 It is the customer’s responsibility to understand the appropriate calibration needed.
 We do not asses the value of the “type” of calibration selected to the regulatory process that our customers are bound.

-Temperature sampled at a multiple locations on the platen at multiple set point (up to 3 temperatures) i.e. 220-275-350.
+Temperature sampled at multiple locations on the platen at multiple set points (up to 3 temperatures), i.e. 220-275-350.
 A redundant data logging session is performed with a different meter and test lead to verify test accuracy.
-This includes certificate, machine affixed sticker with record number and technicians name and calibration due date.
-The line item data as well as waveform data is also included with this calibration package.
+This includes certificate, machine affixed sticker with record number, and technicians name, and calibration due date.
+The line item data, as well as waveform data, is also included with this calibration package.
 It is the customers responsibility to understand the appropriate calibration needed.
 We do not asses the value of the “type” of calibration selected to the regulatory process that our customers are bound.